Cellie0320/ARWSS/README.md

     ```

 ### 1.4 Install CoppeliaSim
 1. Download and install CoppeliaSim EDU from [coppeliarobotics.com](https://www.coppeliarobotics.com/downloads).
+Note that the EDU version is for educational use only.
+For commercial use, consider using the Player or Pro version.
 2. Copy the Lua scripts to the `lua` folder in your CoppeliaSim installation directory.
 The Lua scripts are located in the [Lua folder directory](./PRJ371-Main-main/ARWSS/Lua).
     ```
     - Open CoppeliaSim